snoozleEmily/library_system/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues, have suggestions for improvements, or simply want to experiment with the code, please open an issue or submit a pull request.
+If you find any issues, have suggestions for improvements, or simply want to experiment with the code, please feel free to open an issue or submit a pull request.

 ## License